 Panel Discussion

-Why situatedness matters in exploring the dynamic relationship between art and information technology?
+Why does situatedness matter in exploring the dynamic relationship between art and information technology?

 Focus of the Panel Session